Lifailon/Selenium-Modules/README.md

 - **[OpenSpeedTest](https://openspeedtest.com)**
 - **[Ookla](https://www.speedtest.net)**

 📊 The module is debugged on **PowerShell Core** and can be used to collect metrics with output to InfluxDB.
-As an example, you can use my other work **[Ookla-SpeedTest-API](https://github.com/Lifailon/Ookla-SpeedTest-API)**, which alternatively uses the COM Object InternetExplorer.
+As an example, you can use other work **[Ookla-SpeedTest-API](https://github.com/Lifailon/Ookla-SpeedTest-API)**, which alternatively uses **InternetExplorer via COM Interface**.

 ### 🎉 Example